 Missing the February 16 deadline is not the end of the world.
 It is not going to trigger an OCR investigation by itself.
 But it is a gap in your compliance program, and every day it stays unfixed is a day you are technically out of compliance with the HIPAA Privacy Rule.
 The good news is this is one of the fastest compliance fixes you can make — an afternoon of focused work and it is behind you.

 The bigger picture is that HIPAA is not standing still.
-The NPP update is just one of several major changes coming in 2026, including a complete overhaul of the HIPAA Security Rule that will affect every practice in the country.
+The NPP update is just one of several major changes coming in 2026, including a proposed overhaul of the HIPAA Security Rule that, if finalized, could affect every practice in the country.
 If the NPP deadline caught you off guard, now is a good time to evaluate whether your practice has a system in place to stay ahead of regulatory changes — rather than learning about them after the deadline has passed.

 GuardWell Compliance monitors regulatory changes across all 15 compliance domains we cover and updates affected policy templates, training content, and compliance checklists within the platform.
 When something changes, you know about it before the deadline — not after.
 If you want to see where your practice stands today, take our free 2-minute compliance score quiz to get an instant snapshot of your compliance gaps.